Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized covariance models: T H E C O M P L E T E M E T H O D O L O G Y : M A T E R N M E E T S W H I T T L E

-For wavenumber bands from 0 to positive $k$, the accumulated power of the isotropic Mat\'ern form may be calculated according to \cite{Simons+2026}, their eq.~(16), and the wavenumber at which the power reaches $100\times\alpha$ per cent of the total according to their eq.~(18), expressed in Fig.~\ref{fig:specialsdfcov} as $\lambda_\alpha$.
-Analogously, in the space domain, we find that the cumulative covariance as a function of lag distance~$r'$ is given by
+As Fig.~\ref{fig:specialsdfcov} reveals, in their spectral representations, higher-smoothness processes show reduced high-frequency content, and their correlation functions take off from the origin at gentler angles. \cite{Simons+2026} quantified the first notion by quoting the cumulative power of the isotropic Mat\'ern form integrated from 0 to positive $k$.
+They defined $\lambda_\alpha$, their eq.~(18), as the wavenumber (practically, limited by the Nyquist frequency) at which the power reaches $100\times\alpha$ per cent of the total, which we plotted in the top row of Fig.~\ref{fig:specialsdfcov}.
+Here, as to the second notion, analogously, in the space domain, we find that the cumulative covariance as a function of lag distance~$r'$ (in practice, limited by the diagonal of the domain) is given by